Florence's Outdoor Art: Guide To the Statues of the Piazza della Signoria

 When Perseus was placed in the square, the Medici decided to place Judith and Holofernes back in the square.
 A kind of chi and been achieved with both a man and a woman decapitating their victims.

-Have you ever heard of Bondinelli?
+Have you ever heard of Bandinelli?
 I hadn't.
 His name isn't terribly renowned.
 But he wasn't an insignificant sculptor of the Renaissance either.

 Commissioned by the Medici, this statue of Hercules and Cacus, the original, stands in a place of honor opposite David at the entrance of the Palazzo Vecchio.
 Hercules was a demi-god and an important hero in Greek mythology.
 He's an embodiment of physical strength, masculinity, and courage.

 Hercules' life was full of adventure.
 In one, Hercules killed the fire breathing monster Cacus.
 Cacus had killed Hercule's cattle.
-Bondinelli's statue shows the moment just after Hercules throws Cacus to the ground.
+Bandinelli's statue shows the moment just after Hercules throws Cacus to the ground.

-But Bondinelli's statue was roundly criticized, especially by historian and architect Giorgio Vasari.
+But Bandinelli's statue was roundly criticized, especially by historian and architect Giorgio Vasari.
 The Florentine citizens threw stones at it.
 Everyone hated it except for the Medici.

 Like Vasari, the Florentine citizens hated the statue.
 They called it a "sack of potatoes."
 Hercules appears ripped and bulging, especially his back, like steroids gone bad.
 When the statue was restored in 1994, restorers discovered that Hercule's club had been stolen and replaced with an aluminum copy.

-Right behind Hercules and Cacus is another Bondinelli sculpture.
+Right behind Hercules and Cacus is another Bandinelli sculpture.
 It's a small marble depiction of Adam (with a fig leaf) bookending the entrance to the palazzo

 Commissioned to celebrate a Medici marriage, the Fountain of Neptune sports a colossal statue of Neptune, the Roman god of the sea and the counterpart of the Greek god Poseidon.
 The commission was given to a student of Michelangelo's, Amanatti.